 This is configured in the same way:

-SVN Checkout the WMO-ICAO models to a directory on your computer using TortoiseSVN.
+SVN Checkout the WMO-ICAO models to a directory on your computer using TortoiseSVN

-https://pl7.projectlocker.com/WMO/wmo-icao-models/svn/trunk/releases/2.1/schema/schema/metce/1.2
+https://pl7.projectlocker.com/WMO/wmo-icao-models/svn/trunk

 Configure an EA version control configuration for this folder using the Version Control Settings dialog box (as just done the WMO config).
 You will need to select ‘New’ to add the new ISO configuration.
 Call it something else like ‘WMO-METCE’